 • A software development team so focused on writing code that it fails to notice that the customer's requirements have changed.

-• A project manager so focused on keeping to the schedule that he fails to notice that the team is running out of steam.
+• A project manager so focused on keeping to schedule that he fails to notice that the team is burning out.

 • A marketing team so focused on its advertising campaign that it fails to notice that the competition has launched a new product.

-Its consequences can be deleterious: budget overruns, delays, poor quality or unsuitability for the market of the final product, demotivation of the team, customer dissatisfaction, etc.
+The consequences can be deleterious: budget overruns, delays, poor quality or unsuitability of the final product for the market, demotivation of the team, customer dissatisfaction, etc.

 Scrum: the best agile approach for digital projects